Universal Limits on Quantum Correlations: III. THE UNIVERSAL –INEQUALITY

-\begin{quote} \textbf{Theorem 1.} Let $M(A|B)$ be any real-valued correlation measure that is \emph{monotonic under positivity-preserving maps} on the bipartition $A|B$.
-That is, $M$ increases (or decreases) monotonically as the inter-block correlations $K_{AB}$ strengthen, while the marginals $K_{AA}$ and $K_{BB}$ remain fixed.
-Then there exists a monotone function $f_M:[0,1)\rightarrow\mathbb{R}$ such that
+Let $M(A|B)$ be a real-valued correlation measure that is determined entirely by the positive matrix $K$ through its principal minors or, equivalently, through the singular values $\{\tau_i\}$ of the transfer operator $T=A^{-1/2}C B^{-1/2}$.
+Suppose further that $M$ is \emph{monotonic under positivity-preserving maps} on the bipartition $A|B$—that is, it monotonically increases (or decreases) as inter-block correlations strengthen while the marginals are held fixed.
+This class includes entanglement monotones derived from second moments, Rényi–2 mutual information, and Fisher-information measures for fixed encodings.